Astralite/Just.Game-Bot/README.md

 If you want to receive email alerts for Just.Game timer status I created a service for that purpose.

 ## [CurvyAlerts](https://curvyalerts.com)
 A site which sends emails accounts based off Just.Game Timer Status.
 Make a throw away gmail account for the service.
 Then have gmail forward text emails containing CurvyAlerts to your mobile providers text to SMS gateway.

 ## Support [Just.Game](https://curvy.ai/andrewyang) Bot Development

-This bot does not intend to create winning strategies but its free just use my [ref link](https://curvy.ai/andrewyang).
-It only intends to give users predefined places for actionable code based on event status or local database queries.
+This bot does not intend to create winning strategies.
+Its free!
+Feel free to use my [ref link](https://curvy.ai/andrewyang).
+Bot  intends to give users predefined places for actionable code based on event status or local database queries.
 Do as you wish.

 By default this bot will do a few simple items
 1) purchase if under 30 seconds and not on the timer list